 Description

-The Excel tool proposed here provides the capability to compare solutions or projects leveraging the PUGH methodology.
-Both strengths and weaknesses can be identified.
-The number of solutions for comparison can be set from 1 up to 10.
-The number of criteria can be set from 10 up to 50.
-Color coding can be adjusted through the “tool bar”.
+The number of solutions for comparison can be set from 1 up to 10, while the number of evaluation criteria can be adjusted from 10 up to 50.
+Color coding can be customized through the toolbar, allowing teams to visualize results more effectively and adapt the display to their preferences.

 Key Features of the Decision PUGH Matrix Scorecard

-- Up to 10 solutions can be compared, with up to 50 criteria for comparison.
+Compare up to 10 solutions across up to 50 criteria

-- Graphics display strengths and weaknesses with customizable color codes.
+Graphics display strengths and weaknesses with customizable color coding

-- Weights can be adjusted for each criterion (default set at 100%).
+Weight factors can be adjusted for each criterion (default set at 100%)

 PUGH Matrix Methodology

-The PUGH matrix can be easily implemented in a few steps and revisited, particularly during meetings with stakeholders.
-This facilitates discussions on arguments in favor of various solutions and enables the consideration and evaluation of criteria sensitivity.
+The PUGH matrix can be implemented in a few simple steps and revisited during stakeholder meetings.
+This facilitates discussion of the arguments supporting different solutions and helps teams evaluate criteria sensitivity.

 Step 1: Determine Project Scope and Deliverables with Stakeholders